maxsaber/maxsaber.github.io/stuff.md

 In the main compartment of my bag is usually my (work) laptop, wallet, [powerbrick][mophie], and [28oz.
 Hydroflask tumbler][hydroflask].
 Let me tell you, I love my Mophie Powerbank...
 It's the "Powerstation XXL" with a massive 20,000mAh battery which let's me recharge my iPhone two or three times to 100%.
 The other thing I love about this portable battery is it has both USB-A and USB-C ports for charging devices which means I don't need to carry two Lightning cables.

-I'm 100% a sucker for Apple products, I have an [AirTag][airtag] on my Orbitkey and in my briefcase because, honestly, if my head wasn't attached, I'd leave that somewhere too.
+I'm 100% a sucker for Apple products, I have an [AirTag][airtags] on my Orbitkey and in my briefcase because, honestly, if my head wasn't attached, I'd leave that somewhere too.
 One thing I really recommend if you're putting an AirTag on your keychain or something similar is the [laylion Minimalist AirTag Keychain][laylion].
 This Airtag holder connects between the battery cover and the AirTag itself allowing you to have your AirTag nicely displayed on your keys.
 For my car keys, I like the standard [AirTag Leather Key Ring][airtag-leather] in Golden Brown.

 ### I'm a bit old school sometimes